sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

 Effect: Target a corpse or undead creature within range.
 If it is a corpse, it quickly spoils and rots before the skin and flesh sloughs off the bones and the skeleton disintegrates.
 If an undead creature is targeted, it rots at a slower rate, and takes 1/3 of its hit points (rounded up) in force damage directly to its hit points.
 While sustained, the target takes another 1/3 of its hit points (rounded up) at the start of your turn.

+### Scarecrow Gu
+*Rank 1 Manifestation*

+Cost: 15 portions

+Range: 1 meter

+Health: 12

+Food: <!-- TODO ->

+Effect: A 1 meter tall scarecrow manifests in an unoccupied square adjacent to you.
+The scarecrow has 50 hit points and regains 10 hit points at the start of each of your turns.
+Hiding behind it counts as partial cover.

+If within a 2x2 area there are 3 or more scarecrows, hiding behind them instead counts as full cover.

 ### Stranglewood Gu
 *Rank 2 Attack*